harryHerdiana/ovall-for-interview/README.md

 - update the graphql query to include the data
 - create a type for the raw data coming from dato
 - create a type for the Domain Model (= what is used in the page or section)
-- map the raw data to the domain model
+- map the raw data to the domain model.